Are you planning a ski trip but wondering what to pack?

 - Ski Harness, another great accessories that will save your back

-- Snacks, candys and something that can boost their sugar level, place them in a small zipper bag so it won’t melt in the jacket.
+- Snacks, candys and something that can boost their sugar and energy level, place them in a small zipper bag so it won’t melt in the jacket.

 Non-Skiing Clothering and Accessories (Casual)

 - Warm winter jacket – better to be waterproof